wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 Stable tag: 2.6.4
 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LPKWCDNECSVWJ

-Bluet keywords tooltip generator allows you to highlight the keywords in your content in order to show a description tooltip
+Keywords tooltip generator allows you to highlight the keywords in your content in order to show a responsive description tooltip

 == Description ==

-* This plugin allows you automatically create tooltip boxes for your technical keywords in order to explain them for your site visitors making surfing more comfortable.
+* This plugin allows you automatically create responsive tooltip boxes for your technical keywords in order to explain them for your site visitors making surfing more comfortable.
 * With shortcode Glossary [kttg_glossary]

 > #### DEMO